 Another witness, Samuel Sibley, also testified in court that Proctor admitted to beating Warren in an attempt to control her behavior, citing a conversation he had with Proctor at a local tavern the day after Rebecca Nurse‘s examination.
 During their conversation, Proctor, who lived on the outskirts of Salem Village in what is now modern day Peabody, said he was on his way to Salem to retrieve Warren “and thresh the Devil out of her.”

-Knowing the danger he and his family were in, Proctor wrote a letter to the clergy of Boston pleading with them to appoint different judges or move the trials to Boston where he felt they would get a fair trial.
+Knowing the danger he and his family were in, Proctor wrote a letter to the clergy of Boston, on July 23, pleading with them to appoint different judges or move the trials to Boston where he felt they would get a fair trial.
 In his letter, he described the torture used against the prisoners and declared that the accused were innocent victims:

 “The innocency of our Case with the Enmity of our Accusers and our Judges, and Jury, whom nothing but our Innocent Blood will serve their turn, having Condemned us already before our Tryals, being so much incensed and engaged against us by the Devil, makes us bold to Beg and Implore your Favourable Assistance of this our Humble Petition to his Excellency, That if it be possible our Innocent Blood may be spared, which undoubtedly otherwise will be shed, if the Lord doth not mercifully step in….If it cannot be granted that we can have our Trials at Boston, we humbly beg that you would endeavour to have these Magistrates changed, and others in their rooms, begging also and beseeching you would be pleased to be here, if not all, some of you at our Trials, hoping thereby you may be the means of saving the sheeding our Innocent Bloods, desiring your Prayers to the Lord in our behalf, we rest your Poor Afflicted Servants, JOHN PROCTER , etc.”

-On August 1, eight Boston ministers met to discuss Proctor’s letter and ultimately changed their stance on allowing the use of spectral evidence in the trials, but not in time to save Proctor’s life.
+On August 1, eight Boston ministers met to discuss Proctor’s letter and eventually changed their stance on allowing the use of spectral evidence in the trials, but it was too late to save Proctor’s life.
 John Proctor and his wife were both convicted of witchcraft on August 5, 1692.
 The couple were sentenced to the gallows but Elizabeth’s sentence was delayed until the birth of her child.